Get

 Generally, the resulting mix can take to training very well, especially if you start when young and keep up with consistent training methods, but you might find some sessions are less successful than others.

-Below are some tips and tricks to help ensure a positive training experience with your new Doodle.
+Below are some helpful tips and tricks to ensure your Bernedoodle training sessions are a successful and positive experience.

 The 12 Vet-Approved Tips for Training a Bernedoodle